Psychological Health and Safety Virtual Learning Series

 Mindful Minute 4 – The Chime Game

 If you have a chime or a bell, ring it once and observe the moment you can’t hear the sound anymore.
 Focus on the sound, and let the stress of the day melt away.
-If you don’t have chime, you can use another musical instrument, a sound on your phone, or the internet.
+If you don’t have chime, you can use another musical instrument or you can find a sound on the internet or on your phone.

 Mindful Minute 5 – Mindful Movement

-Go on a walk and pay close attention to everything you see and hear.
+Go for a walk and pay close attention to everything you see and hear.
 Take in the world around you.
-Pay attention to the air, the temperature, the sounds and the smells around you.
+Pay attention to the air, temperature, sounds and smells around you.
 You will feel a better appreciation for your environment and more calm and at ease when you are done.

 Stretch areas of your body that tighten during the day.
 Hold these stretches for at least 30 seconds at a time and breathe deeply as you hold them.
 Be mindful of what you are stretching and the feel of oxygen rushing through your system as you do it—it will help you learn to be more mindful of your body.